The University Call Center is available seven days a week to answer financial aid, bursar, and registrar questions:

 Grants and scholarships are considered "gift-aid" and generally do not need to be repaid.
 Provided you remain eligible, these funds will automatically be credited to your student account.
 You do not need to actively accept these funds in SharkLink.
 Students (or parents of dependent students) also must provide adequate documentation that they have been legal Florida residents for 12 consecutive months prior to the first day of classes of the semester/term for which assistance is given.
 For detailed information on Florida aid programs and residency requirements, visit the Florida Department of Education's website.

-If you are an undergraduate student and have been awarded a Florida Resident Access Grant (FRAG) or a Florida Student Assistance Grant (FSAG), you must enroll for at least 12 degree-applicable credits each semester/term (9 credits for nursing students) by the end of the drop/add period for the first part of term for each semester/term.
+If you are an undergraduate student and have been awarded an Effective Access to Student Education (EASE) Grant or a Florida Student Assistance Grant (FSAG), you must enroll for at least 12 degree-applicable credits each semester/term (9 credits for nursing students) by the end of the drop/add period for the first part of term for each semester/term.
 Students who enroll less than full-time in degree-applicable coursework are not eligible to receive aid from these programs, and their awards will be canceled.

 To receive a Florida Bright Futures award, you must enroll for at least 6 degree-applicable credits each semester/term by the end of the drop/add period for the first part of term for each semester.
 At that time, award amounts will be adjusted based on actual enrollment.
 Students who drop or withdraw from any classes for which Florida Bright Futures funds were received, must return these funds.
 Until these funds are returned, students are ineligible to receive any additional Florida state financial aid funds.
 According to state legislation, students have until the end of the academic year to return unearned funds.
 However, students should be aware that they will not be able to register for future classes with an outstanding balance.